CALL FOR PROPOSALS FOR

 - All required project reports shall be submitted using applicable DOST Forms.
 The DOST Startup Grant guidelines for project implementation and monitoring will be followed.

-- PCHRD shall monitor status of startup grantees after project termination.
-Startup grantees shall likewise accommodate PCHRD’s request for updates.
+- PCHRD shall monitor status of startup grantees even after project termination.
+Startup grantees shall likewise accommodate PCHRD’s request for update

 Dates to Remember